stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

 prone, so we will want to have a layer of sanity on top of that.
 We will talk about that further below.

-Second, most methods in libuv return a status code, that typically is zero if all went well and negative in case of an error.
+Second, most methods in libuv return a status code that typically is zero if all went well and negative in case of an error.
 We may want to have proper error handling on top of this.